Doctor of Philosophy in Psychology

 Bachelor of Information Technology

 I am interested in the processes underlying forgetting from short- and long-term memory.
-My independent research to date has employed a paradigm that produces very low levels of incidental learning.
-This has allowed for an examination of the processes theorised to underlie associative recognition judgements without the influence of strategy use, a factor that has presented problems when examining such processes using traditional memory tasks.
+My research to date has employed a paradigm that produces very low levels of incidental learning.
+This has allowed an examination of the processes theorised to underlie associative recognition judgements without the influence of strategy use, a factor that has presented problems when examining such processes using traditional memory tasks.
 Through the use of this paradigm, theories relating to the role that attention and processing resources play in forgetting have been able to be examined and evaluated.

 I also have a keen interest in the early history of cognitive psychology.